-Baseline Bolting Industries features an exclusive “Electrolytic Zinc Plating” in-house facility that is equipped to facilitative e quicker deliveries.
-Besides, it comes completely under the surveillance of the in-house quality control.
+Baseline Bolts Industries sports a one-of-its-kind “Electrolytic Zinc Plating” facility (in-house) that is fully equipped to make quicker deliveries possible.
+Moreover, it comes under the hawk-eye surveillance of our in-house quality control department.

-The galvanic process involves making a zinc coating on the surface of the product using electrolysis.
-The process makes use of an aqueous solution combined with electrolysis resulting in a solid zinc deposit, thereby creating a bright and smooth layer.
-The thickness of the layer differs between 5 and 40 µm; it is probably determined by the density and immersion time at that particular time in the zinc bath.
+The galvanic process is all about employing electrolysis to coat the surface of the product with zinc.
+The process uses an aqueous solution paired with electrolysis which results in a solid zinc deposit, consequently producing a smooth and bright layer.
+The layer thickness varies between 5 & 40 µm; well, it is most likely determined by the immersion time and density recorded at that specific time in the zinc bath.

 The in-house Hot Dip Galvanizing facility at BBI is operated completely under the QC Department’s surveillance.
 All our products are hot dipped according to globally applicable ISO 1461 standard which can be easily compared to the ASTM A-153 standard.